rustdesk/doc.rustdesk.com/content/self-host/Client Deployment/3rd Integrations/Tactical RMM/_index.en.md

 weight: 100
 ---

-## To install Rustdesk and use it with Tactical RMM you need to the the following.
+## To Use Tactical RMM with RustDesk you need to the the following.

 1. Install your own Tactical RMM Server, following their [official docs](https://docs.tacticalrmm.com/) and open ports.
 2. Create the following scripts (all are powershell).